indihacker1222/SunRisers_AMUHACKS4.0/README.md

 - Users must burn their Principal Tokens (PT) to claim the native tokens.

 ### Yield Claims
-- Yield Tokens (YT) can be redeemed for ETH yield after maturity.
+- Yield Tokens (YT) can be redeemed for EDU yield after maturity.
 - Yield is calculated based on a **10% interest rate** on the principal amount.

 ### Yield Token Trading